mishudark/providerscope/README.md

+A replacement for scopedModel

 A set of utilities that allow you to easily pass a data Model from a parent Widget down to it's descendants by a given `scope`.
-In addition, it also rebuilds all of the children that use the model when the model is updated.
+If you know how to use scoped model, this library follows the same concept solving the problem of `access to multiple models using the same provider`

 This library was originally extracted from the Fuchsia codebase.